Relevant & Impactful Research: From words to action - From outcome to process

 In the preparation process for the CABS conference, I even rediscovered my own slides from an event organized by the organization "Responsible Research for Business & Management" at the European Academy of Management.
 My presentation - The Future of Research careers in Business Schools: Should we be more “relevant”? - presented the case for and against relevance.

 Many universities always focused on relevance & impact

 My second point within the from words to action mantra was that in many universities in the world research focus has always been on relevance and impact.
 Middlesex University is just one example as you can see from the two word clouds below, the first of our current REF publication output pool and the second of our current research related to COVID-19.

 Following up on this, above are my Middlesex University Business School’s current research clusters.
-These were incidentally all established through a bottom-up initiative and initiated and led by mid-career researchers, most of them Senior Lecturers.
+Incidentally, these were all established through a bottom-up initiative and initiated and led by mid-career researchers, most of them Senior Lecturers.
 I dare you to find one cluster that doesn’t deal with relevant and impactful topics!